 Surveillance systems are the intelligence services of public health.
 They track infections and disease, but also the behaviours, host animal migration and other factors that are likely to spread pathogens or lead to disease.
-At Ternyata, we specialise in infectious disease surveillance, with a particular emphasis on the the behaviours that spread HIV and other sexually transmitted infections.
-However we have also worked on other issues, such as the epidemiology of death associated with conflict.
+At Ternyata, we apply the methods of infectious disease surveillance to health issues that are driven by behaviour, culture, economics and politics.
+For example, we are supporting the development of methods to incorporate economic and market factors into surveillance of medicine quality, and have also looked at the epidemiology of death associated with conflict.
+More conventional surveillance work has focused on the behaviours that spread HIV and other sexually transmitted infections.

 This page provides links to a number of guidelines and other resources to help with HIV surveillance, including behavioural surveillance.
 All were developed at least in part by Ternyata Director Elizabeth Pisani.
 The selection is biased towards tools most useful for epidemics in which HIV remains concentrated among people who buy and sell sex, drug injectors and men who have sex with men.
 Note that the copyright for many of these publications is held by the publishing organisation.